-Everton Women v West Ham United Women
+Duggan scores as Everton grab draw

 Post update

-Attempt saved.
-Lucy Graham (Everton Women) right footed shot from outside the box is saved in the centre of the goal.
+Attempt missed.
+Hanna Bennison (Everton Women) left footed shot from the left side of the box misses to the left following a corner.

 Post update